10% discount on remaining stays between now and the end of October 2023 (1 night stay minimum).

 A dream bedroom in soft duck egg blue has a calm sophistication, finished off with a heavenly sleigh bed and windows overlooking the castle garden.

-All guests who stay at the Thirlestane apartments enjoy a complimentary visit to the castle and a range of optional extras are available including spa treatments, food hampers and exclusive tours.
+All guests who stay at the Thirlestane apartments can arrange a tour of the castle at additional cost and a range of optional extras are available including spa treatments, food hampers and exclusive tours.

 For larger groups the whole of the South Wing can be booked incorporating all five of apartments at Thirlestane allowing up to sixteen people to stay at the castle.
 Guests who book the South Wing will also get exclusive use of the Victorian Kitchen so the whole party can dine together.